alfahami/banking/README.md

 - Transaction logging with timestamps, types, and balances
 - Cleanly formatted bank statement via console
 - Object-oriented structure using encapsulation

 ---

-Nice additions!
-Here’s how you can cleanly incorporate those two points into your `README.md` under a new section — and I’ll tweak the phrasing slightly for clarity and flow.

----